 Infrequent repots will restrict its growth for a potential bloom.
 They'll be under threat by the challenging environment, and as they'll potentially die (so they think), a flower shaft will be produced to pass on its genes to the next generation.

-Repot biannually in spring (& when not in bloom) using a mixture of houseplant compost and Orchid bark and the next sized pot with adequate drainage.
+Repot every two or three years in spring (& when not in bloom) using Orchid Bark and the next sized pot with adequate drainage.
 Don't worry if you snap the Velamen (white spongy epidermis) that covers the roots as it'll re-fuse again within the following few weeks.
 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of broken polystyrene in the pot's base to improve drainage & air circulation, and to downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.